microsoft/terminal/doc/specs/#3327 - Application Theming/#3327 - Application Theming.md

 `themes`, and globally, the user will be able to specify one of these themes to apply.

-Take for example the following settings exerpt:
+Take for example the following settings excerpt:

 ```json
 {